typhoonworks/usher/README.md

 ## Contributing
 See the [contribution guide](guides/contributing.md) for details on how to contribute to Usher.

-## Contributing
-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Follow the development setup above
-4. Run tests (`mix test`)
-5. Commit your changes (`git commit -am 'Add amazing feature'`)
-6. Push to the branch (`git push origin feature/amazing-feature`)
-7. Open a Pull Request

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Inspiration
 We first built this invitation system into [Accomplish](https://github.com/typhoonworks/accomplish) and then decided to open-source it.